jmadoremos/amaoed-cpp-template/README.md

 ## Reminders

-1. In general sense, you should not modify any of the following:
+1. In general, there should be no reason to modify or delete any of the following:

       * **.vscode/** directory and files within